*Tenting May 27 to September 24, 2016.

 Breitenbush welcomes children.
 As our Credo states, “The Community is committed to a life style conducive to holistic childrearing and personal growth.”
-To help you navigate being at a place where many people come for relaxation as well as support your children’s safety, we offer the guidelines below for your time here.
+To help you navigate being at a place where many people come for relaxation as well as to support your children’s safety, we offer the guidelines below.
 We hope your stay at Breitenbush is wonderful and that your children have an enriching experience connecting with nature and the cycles of life.

 Children under 12 must be accompanied by an adult at all times (someone 16 or over who has them at least in eyesight).
 We encourage you to check in with those around about your children’s activity level.
 This is especially important in all soaking areas and on the Lodge pianos.